c4cs/c4cs.github.io/_commands/basics/gcc.md

 --

 `gcc` is a compiler command that has the ability to execute options or 'Flags' when compiling.
 These flags can be grouped and executed via the command line:

-    '-o' places output in a file.
+`-o` places output in a file.

-    '-g' turns on debugging information.
+`-g` turns on debugging information.

-    '-Werror' makes all warnings into errors.
+`-Werror` makes all warnings into errors.

-    '-Wall' enables all the warnings.
+`-Wall` enables all the warnings.

-     '-ar' creates an archive instead of a program.
+`-ar` creates an archive instead of a program.

 ~~~ bash
 $ gcc test.c -o test